trackerpro/RandomDelayScanAnalysis/README.md

 asgoclient --query "file dataset=/MinimumBias0/Commissioning2021-v1/RAW run=346446"
 asgoclient --query "site dataset=/MinimumBias0/Commissioning2021-v1/RAW"
 ```

+  However typically RAW files are just kept on TAPE or at T0_CERN where jobs cannot be run.
+However, one can also access directly to the T0 space like in ```/eos/cms/tier0/store/data/Commissioning2021/```

 * if files are on-disk, you can use the following commands: